100 South Dawes Street, Apartment D, Kennewick, WA 99336 Condominium For Sale

 In addition, there are natural, undeveloped spaces available, giving residents a chance to truly enjoy nature.
 These areas offer fishing opportunities, as well as a chance to enjoy the flora and fauna of the Richland area.

-It’s clear that Richland places a high premium on natural, open areas, and providing Richland home owners with quality recreation.
-It’s this dedication to nature and conservation that helps makes Richland, such a popular choice with home buyers and sellers.
+It’s clear that Richland places a high premium on natural, open areas, and provides Richland homeowners with quality recreation.
+It’s this dedication to nature and conservation that helps make Richland, such a popular choice with home buyers and sellers.

 We respond right away! -Colleen Lane, Realtor®